 MSSs provide organizations with a variety of management and operational services specific to security technologies and business outcomes for security.
 Capabilities include security monitoring, detection and response, exposure assessment and management as well as security consulting and security technology implementation.
 MSSs are delivered in a variety of modes, in the providers’ cloud infrastructure, as consultative engagements or through staff augmentation and on-premises.
 MSS providers offer a variety of different engagement models.
 These include heavily customized and consultancy-led models and commoditized technology management-driven experiences.

 Gartner defines public cloud IT transformation services (PCITS) as services designed to deliver transformational outcomes via the utilization of cloud-native professional and managed services.
-It includes migration, modernization and the building of new transformational solutions on public hyperscale cloud infrastructure and platform services.
+It includes migration, modernization, optimization and the building of new, transformational solutions on public hyperscale cloud infrastructure and platform services.
 Organizations seeking to use public clouds such as Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, Oracle Cloud Infrastructure (OCI) and similar platforms engage with providers in this market to realize the greatest transformational benefits.
 PCITS transforms client applications, workloads and data to the public cloud to achieve their clients’ business outcomes.
-It makes primary use of cloud-native tools and manages IT operations in the public cloud.
-It encapsulates cloud management, optimization and modernization to continuously manage reliability, scalability, interoperability and more.
+It promotes use of cloud-native tools, AI/generative AI (GenAI)/data and analytics (D&A) and manages IT operations in the public cloud.
+It employs globally consistent cloud management, optimization and modernization to continuously manage reliability, scalability, interoperability and more.

-Gartner defines strategic cloud platform services (SCPS) as standardized, automated, public cloud offerings integrating infrastructure services (e.g., computing, network and storage), platform services (e.g., application, data and value-added services such as AI/ML) and transformation services (resources to help customers adopt cloud-oriented IT delivery models).
+Gartner defines strategic cloud platform services (SCPS) as standardized, automated, public cloud offerings integrating infrastructure services (for example, computing, network and storage), platform services (for example, application, data and value-added services such as AI/ML) and transformation services (resources to help customers adopt cloud-oriented IT delivery models).
 Although owned by the service provider, infrastructure and platform services may be hosted in providers’ infrastructures or customers’ data centers.
-Services should be elastically scalable, metered by use, and consumable via web-based interfaces and programmable APIs.
+Services should be elastically scalable, metered by use and consumable via web-based interfaces and programmable APIs.
 Transformation programs may be delivered by automated, self-service interfaces, and managed interactions facilitated by account teams/partners.